graphql-java/batched-graphql-execution/README.md

 # Batched GraphQL execution

+## Note: This is not an open source project.
+It is not licensed under an open source compatible license at this moment.

 This is a custom execution engine for [GraphQL Java](https://github.com/graphql-java/graphql-java/) which is optimized for batching to avoid the N+1 problem.

+This is an alternative approach to using [batched data loading](https://www.graphql-java.com/documentation/v16/batching/)

 It is fully reactive using [Reactor](https://projectreactor.io/).

 ## Overview